jacobbergdahl/limopola/README.md

 ## Set-up

 The project is very quick and easy to set-up.
-It requires either an API key from at least one service or setting up a local machine learning model.
+You can run LLMs in one of three ways:

+- Locally, by pointing to an already installed LLM on your machine or by installing one in this project (`npm run install-local-llm`).
+- Also locally, by serving an LLM through Ollama.
+- Remotely, by using a service provider such as OpenAI.

 ### Installation